technomancy/bussard/manual.md

 permits.
 The ship's onboard collectors will replenish the fuel supply, though slowly.

+In accordance with interstellar law, your ship is equipped with Collision Avoidance System (CAS) which prevent you from plotting a course which would result in a collision with another body.
+If you set yourself on a course towards another ship, a station, planet, asteroid, or star, the CAS will automatically adjust your course so that you will fly harmlessly over it.

 ## Computer

 The heart of your ship is its onboard computer.
 The Bussard-class